Make every Life Full.

 We have been evaluating Advanced Web Ranking for some time, and started using the platform in 2019.
 Implementing Market Share was a key decision factor 😉 Our business values this figure, and the ability to show it in dashboards is very good for us.

 Currently, the team at Lifull works with multiple AWR accounts, monitoring location based ranking positions on a daily basis.
 The keywords are segmented in more than 100 groups, and performance is compared against 5 top competitors.

-Running a competitive analysis with AWR was already possible for static competitor sets, with the help of two visibility metrics: Click Share and Estimated Visits.
+Running an SEO competitor analysis with AWR was already possible for static competitor sets, with the help of two visibility metrics: Click Share and Estimated Visits.
 When combined, these metrics provide an estimation of the traffic share driven by keywords ranking in Top 20.